 Each time a cell prepares to divide into 2 new cells, it must make a new copy of the DNA in its chromosomes.
 This process is not perfect, and errors can occur that may affect genes within the DNA.

 In a very small number of CML patients, the leukemia cells have the BCR-ABL oncogene but not the Philadelphia chromosome.
-It is thought that the BCR-ABL gene must form in a different way in these people.
-In a very small number of people who seem to have CML, neither the Philadelphia chromosome nor the BCR-ABL oncogene can be found.
+It's thought that the BCR-ABL gene must form in a different way in these people.
+In an even smaller number of people who seem to have CML, neither the Philadelphia chromosome nor the BCR-ABL oncogene can be found.
 They might have other, unknown oncogenes causing their disease and are not considered to truly have CML.

 Sometimes people inherit DNA mutations from a parent that greatly increase their risk of getting certain types of cancer.
-But inherited mutations do not cause CML.
+But mutations passed on by parents do not cause CML.
 DNA changes related to CML occur during the person's lifetime, rather than having been inherited before birth.